 Vitamin D is quickly overtaking Vitamin C as the buzziest supplement on the market.
-Patients with ailments from breast cancer to COVID-19 displaying depressed levels of Vitamin D, renewed interest has focused on this strange vitamin, which is actually a hormone, that your body produces naturally when your skin is exposed to UV rays from the sun.
+Since patients with ailments from breast cancer to COVID-19 display decreased levels of Vitamin D, renewed interest has focused on this vitamin, which is actually a hormone, that your body produces naturally when your skin is exposed to UV rays from the sun or other sources..

 Moreover, any conversation about Vitamin D is incomplete without a discussion of the mineral magnesium.

 Lets dig deep into this subject—what is Vitamin D, and what is magnesium for, for that matter?
 Why are they inextricably linked according to the science of nutrition?
 What do they do for the body, and what happens to the body when there isn’t enough of it?
 Should you supplement your diet with one?
 Both?
 And how much?
 This is everything you need to know about Vitamin D and magnesium,

 What is Vitamin D3 and what does it do for your body?

 Vitamin D3 is a form of Vitamin D, a fat-soluble hormone.
 Similar to but different from the form of Vitamin D that the skin produces when exposed to sunlight, Vitamin D3 can be obtained by eating certain animal products, including egg yolks, liver, fatty fish, fish oil, cheese, yogurt, and other foods.